Setting up your Brochure Marketing for Success

 Write an outline

-Decide what kind of information you want your brochure what points you want to make and how it should be organized
+Decide what kind of information you want your brochure what points you want to make and how it should be organized.
+For your inside panels of the brochure here are some ideas:

 - Reasons why your clients have chosen you in the form of a powerful testimonial.